ovn-org/ovn-kubernetes/docs/INSTALL.SSL.md

 and create a self signed certificate "ovnsb-cert.pem".
 These will be used by the ovsdb-server that fronts the OVN SB database.

-Now run the following command to ask ovsdb-server to use these certificates.
+Now run the following commands to ask ovsdb-server to use these certificates  and also to open up SSL ports via which the database can be accessed.

 ```
 ovn-sbctl set-ssl /etc/openvswitch/ovnsb-privkey.pem \
     /etc/openvswitch/ovnsb-cert.pem  /etc/openvswitch/cacert.pem

+ovn-sbctl set-connection pssl:6642
 ```

 ### Generate certificates for the minion.